helmedeiros/svn-to-git-migrator/README.md

 Don't worry that this script will **never** change or delete files from your original repository.
 You will have to delete the files from your original repository later if you want.

+This project was started by [Lincolm Aguiar](https://coderwall.com/lifaguiar) at an RBS project.

 Install
 =====
 Is important to have git and git-svn installed.
 The svn-to-git-migrator is a shell wrapper around git's native SVN support through git-svn, so please do verify that you can run $ git svn successfully.